neutrons/garnet/docs/source/design/reduction_plan.rst

     * the run range files exist in the instrument/experiment filepath.
     * the reduction plan filepath is unique.
 In case of a new reduction plan with an exisiting filepath warning message is sent to the user to ask whether they want to override the existing one.

+There are parameters available to specific instruments for the reducton plan creation:
+    * detector_filepath available for SNAP, CORELLI, TOPAZ and MANDI.
+Not required.
+    * tube_filepath available only for CORELLI.
+Not required.
+    * elastic available only for CORELLI.
+Required.
+(True or False)
+    * offset available only for CORELLI.
+Not Required.
+    * ipts_experiment_number available only for DEMAND.
+Required.
+    * wavelength (band) 2nd field available only for SNAP, CORELLI, TOPAZ, MANDI.
+Required.

 The reduction_plan_id is created and assigned during the Reduction Plan creation.
 It is a unique identifier that is passed along with the reduction plan name and any other necessary parameters between View and Model.

 In case any of the above do not pass, an error message is sent and displayed to the user.